sarvesh-adithya/solar-energy-prediction/README.md

-# 🌞 Solar Energy Production Prediction
+# 🌞 Solar Energy Production Prediction using Machine Learning

 ## 📌 Problem Statement
 The objective of this project is to predict the annual solar energy production (kWh) using real-world environmental and project-related data.